Development Finance: What It Is and How to Get It

 How Development Finance Can Work for You

-That’s right, no draining your cash flow when you need it most.
-The interest gets added to the total loan amount and is settled either when you sell the developed property or refinance it.
+Instead, the interest is added to the total loan amount and paid off later—either when you sell the property or refinance it.

 Development Finance: A Practical Example